Normal approximation of subgraph counts in the random-connection model: Asymptotic normality of subgraph counts

-Taking $\Delta_\lambda = \sqrt{K \lambda}$, by Lemma~\ref{l1}-$ii)$ in appendix, see Theorem~1.1 of \cite{doring}, we have the following result. \begin{corollary} Let $G$ be a connected graph with $|V(G)| = r \geq 2$ vertices, satisfying Assumption~\ref{a61}.
-The normalized subgraph count $\widetilde{N}_G$ satisfies a moderate deviation principle in the dilute regime of Corollary~\ref{c01}, with speed $a_\lambda^2 = o( \lambda^{1/(2r - 1)} )$ and rate function $x^2/2$. \end{corollary} In addition, by Lemma~\ref{l1}-$iii)$ in appendix, see the corollary of \cite[Lemma~2.4]{saulis}, for any $x\ge0$ and sufficiently large $\lambda$, for some constant $K>0$ we have the concentration inequality
+Taking $\Delta_\lambda = \sqrt{K \lambda}$, by Lemma~\ref{l1}-$ii)$ in {the} appendix, see Theorem~1.1 of \cite{doring}, we have the following result. \begin{corollary} Let $G$ be a connected graph with $|V(G)| = r \geq 2$ vertices, satisfying Assumption~\ref{a61}.
+The normalized subgraph count $\widetilde{N}_G$ satisfies a moderate deviation principle in the dilute regime of Corollary~\ref{c01}, with speed $a_\lambda^2 = o( \lambda^{1/(2r - 1)} )$ and rate function $x^2/2$. \end{corollary} In addition, by Lemma~\ref{l1}-$iii)$ in {the} appendix, see the corollary of \cite[Lemma~2.4]{saulis}, {there exists a constant $K>0$ such that for any sufficiently large $\lambda$ } we have the concentration inequality

 in agreement with the rate in Theorem~1.1 of \cite{bachmann}, which is stated for subgraph counts in random geometric graphs.